drstarry/A-Tour-of-Colleberative-Editing/README.md

 My initial design was to utilize user system and make people really collaborate over browsers.
 According to the limited time for this project, I compromised and only implemented a naive demo with two editors inside.

 ### Credits:
-- Huge thanks to [Aqua](https://github.com/jedireza/aqua) for boilerplate.
+- Huge thanks to [Aqua](https://github.com/jedireza/aqua) for boilerplate (even if I ended up with not using user system).
 - [Freepik](http://www.flaticon.com/authors/freepik), [Madebyoliver](http://www.flaticon.com/authors/madebyoliver) for free Icon.

 ## Dev Usage